Skip to navigation Skip to content

 • where possible, use the script

-• accurately guide decisions about portability, and
+• to accurately guide decisions about portability, and

 If the Portability Script is not available, see Leaving Australia and portability of payments for a list of all payment specific and concession card portability procedures.